natthasath/python-web-automation/README.md

 # 🎉 Python Web Automation

-Document is `Web Automation` script for check Web Uptime and check connect database with test user login
+Selenium is a browser automation tool that enables automating web browsers for testing, scraping and other purposes.
+It allows to interact with web pages, simulate user actions and automate web tasks.

 ![version](https://img.shields.io/badge/version-1.0-blue)
 ![rating](https://img.shields.io/badge/rating-★★★★★-yellow)